w3c/strategy/.github/ISSUE_TEMPLATE/05-Chartering.md

 Note: proposed chairs should be copied @... on this issue.

-Note: if you are doing a rechartering, the team contact is the [Charter facilitator](https://www.w3.org/guide/process/charter.html#cr-acceptance) by default and should assign this issue to themselves.
+Note: The Technical Strategy Team Lead or Project & Process Team Lead will assign the issue to a [Charter Facilitator](https://www.w3.org/guide/process/charter.html#cr-acceptance) for new charters.
+For rechartering, the team contact is the Charter Facilitator by default, please assign the issue to them directly.